HashimSaqib/Sql-Ledger-REST/readme.md

 ## Contact

-For issues, queries, and suggestions, please raise an issue on the GitHub repository.
+For issues, queries, and suggestions, please raise an issue on the GitHub repository, [email me at hashim1saqib@gmail.com](mailto:hashim1saqib@gmail.com) or [reach out to me at hashimsaqib.com](https://hashimsaqib.com)